Introduction

 The curl statement in the right panel is what you would enter into API Explorer - i.e. it is your request URL.

 IMPORTANT: All Airtable API requests need to be authenticated.
-To make things easier, check the Show API key checkbox to make sure all requests in the documentation can be directly copied / pasted in the API Explorer.
+To make things easier, check the Show API key checkbox to ensure all requests in the documentation can be directly copied/pasted into API Explorer.

-WARNING: When you submit your request in the API Explorer, it will be processed and the record you specified in the documentation will be deleted.
-After creation of your interface asset, you may want to return to your Airtable base and manually recreate the deleted record.
+WARNING: When you submit your request in the API Explorer, it will be processed, and the record you specified in the documentation will be deleted.
+After the creation of your interface asset, you may want to return to your Airtable base and manually recreate the deleted record.

 Thus recfm4w9AKdRYtE1U will become {recordID:recfm4w9AKdRYtE1U}.

 Now that your interface asset is available in Intuiface, we need to build a scene to delete records.
-As you need to know which record ID(s) to target for deletion, we are first going to generate a list containing all records as explained above.
+As you need to know which record ID(s) to target for deletion, we will first generate a list containing all records, as explained above.

 After generating the list, the following is one approach to deleting a record: